GongT/baobao/@idlebox/common/etc/common.api.md

 }

 // Warning: (tsdoc-missing-deprecation-message) The @deprecated block must include a deprecation message, e.g. describing the recommended alternative
-// Warning: (ae-missing-release-tag) "PromiseResultArray" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PromiseResultArray" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented) export interface PromiseResultArray<T> {